Jiryeah/Wordpass-generator/README.md

 # Password Generator

+## Summary
+- The user wants to be able to create a strong password after answering user specific questions.
+These questions will tailor the password to the users exact specifications.

 ## Requirements
 - GIVEN I need a new, secure password
 - WHEN I click the button to generate a password